 “I think that’s [how] I think of her most, just as that loving, giving person, who wanted to just make everybody’s life bright, perfect, and helping any and every way that she could,” Sanguin-Colpitts says.

 She was constantly asking questions and looking for answers — especially in her faith.
-Rolke recalled that during after-worship discussions, Sanguin asked the hard questions.
-Rolke describes Sanguin as having a “growing, changing spirituality; her faith was feisty, fierce and passionate, like Betty herself.”
+Rolke recalled that during after-worship discussions, Betty Sanguin asked the hard questions.
+Rolke describes her as having a “growing, changing spirituality; her faith was feisty, fierce and passionate, like Betty herself.”

-The decision to end her life was not an easy one for Sanguin.
+The decision to end her life was not an easy one.
 “She grappled with her faith … How do we know when our soul is ready?
 Will [her] soul be ready to cross over?”
-Renée says.
+Renée Sanguin says.